-The pH value of the foam concentrate should be not less than 6 and not more than 10 at temperature of $20 + 2^{\circ}$ C.
+The pH of the foam concentrate prepared in accordance with Section 2 should be not less than 6.0 and not more than 9.5 at 20 +/- 2) $^{\circ}$ C.

-3.6.1 The test should be carried out in accordance with 3.6.2 with seawater at about 20° C. Simulated seawater with the characteristics stated under 3.6.3 may be used.
+3.6.1 The test should be carried out according to paragraph 3.6.2, with sea water at about 20 °C. Simulated sea water with the characteristics stated under 3.6.3 may be used.
 The expansion ratio obtained with the foam generators used on board should be consistent with the expansion ratio obtained with the foam generators during the fire test.

-- 3.6.2 Determination of the expansion ratio: - .1 Apparatus: - .1 plastic collecting vessel of volume (V), approximately 200 / and accurately known to + 2 /;
+3.6.2 Determination of the expansion ratio

+- (a) Apparatus: - plastic collecting vessel of volume V, approximately 500 L and accurately known to +/- 5 L;